magento/devdocs/guides/v2.2/payments-integrations/payment-gateway/error-code-mapper.md

 ## Implement mapping files

-In most cases, you must define one or more mapping files and configure the default implementation of `ErrorMessageMapperInterface` via the module's `di.xml` file.
-Alternatively, you can implement a programmatic solution described in [Retrieve error codes from the response validator](#retrieve-errors)
+In most cases, you must define one or more mapping files and configure the default implementation of `ErrorMessageMapperInterface` using the module's `di.xml` file.
+Alternatively, you can implement a programmatic solution described in [Retrieve error codes from the response validator](#retrieve-errors).

 ### Map the messages